 The Professional Concentration in Advanced Manufacturing Engineering provides undergraduate engineering students the opportunity to expand their knowledge of manufacturing‐related topics such as production management, statistical quality control, and manufacturing processes.

-The requirements for the professional concentration in Manufacturing Engineering are listed in the table below.
-Interested students must fill out an application form available from the MAE Department office.
+The requirements for the professional concentration in Advanced Manufacturing Engineering are listed in the table below.
+Interested students may add the concentration to their academic program via myCU.
 Changes to the Manufacturing Engineering concentration requirements must be approved by the MAE department chair or executive officer.
 Students successfully completing the following requirements receive a Dean’s Certificate in Advanced Manufacturing Engineering.

 ES 260 Materials Science & Eng.
 I

 ME 390 Additive Mfg.
 Processes

 BUS 2XX or above and requires approval of Professor D.K.
 Aidun

 Elective Courses for Advanced Manufacturing Engineering (minimum of two required):